North Pacific right whale: Bering Sea and Gulf of Alaska

 A proposed oil and gas lease of North Aleutian Basin in the SE Bering Sea caused the Minerals Management Service (MMS) of the Department of the Interior to fund at an annual cost of about $1 million a cooperative series of annual surveys with the National Marine Fisheries Service and the North Pacific Research Board (NPRB), with a focus on located right whales and gathering further information about them.

-An Argos PTT satellite transmitter was deployed in one and the whale was monitored for 58 days, a period in which it remained in a relatively small area within the middle shelf of the Eastern Bering Sea, just to the north of the North Aleutian Basin.
+An Argos PTT satellite transmitter was deployed on one, and the whale was monitored for 58 days, during which it remained in a relatively small area within the middle shelf of the Eastern Bering Sea, just north of the North Aleutian Basin.

-A right whale was observed between Alaska Peninsula and Kilokak Rocks in July, 2017 which makes it the first confirmation of the species in the vicinity in the past half century.
+A right whale was observed between the Alaska Peninsula and Kilokak Rocks in July 2017, which makes it the first confirmed sighting of the species in the vicinity in the past half-century.